Whole Class Reading: A Teacher's GuideWhole Class Reading: A Teacher's Guide: practical strategies and classroom examples for teachers

 The Problem with Guided Reading Carousels

 In a typical guided reading carousel, the teacher spends 15-20 minutes with one group while four other groups rotate through independent activities: comprehension worksheets, reading journals, word games, or free reading.
+For more on this topic, see Shared reading strategies.
 The structural problem is that the teacher, the most valuable resource in the room, only teaches reading to 20% of the class on any given day.

 What Whole Class Reading Solves